jatin7gupta/node-assignment-test/README.md

 * Add Todo : This section lets you add a todo (with status Active)
 * Completed Todos : This section displays completed todos.
 Clicking the checkbox makes the todo active (again).
 Clicking the red X deletes the todo.
 * Deleted Todos : Displays list of deleted todos
+* Used some design principles in UI making, like suitable color choice etc.

 ## Features Not Built
 * None